Jiab77/ipfire-netdata-addon-service-patch/README.md

-# Netdata add-on service patch for IPFire <!-- omit from toc -->
+# Netdata add-on installer and service patch for IPFire <!-- omit from toc -->

-Simple patch for adding Netdata add-on service to the IPFire web interface.
+Simple Netdata add-on installer and service patch for the IPFire web interface.

 ## Current versions <!-- omit from toc -->